FirelyTeam/firely-docs/vonk/deployment/azureWebApp.rst

    .. image:: ../images/Azure_03_Credentials.PNG
       :align: center

 #.
-Open a webbrowser and navigate to https://<webapp>.scm.azurewebsites.net/ZipDeploy and drag vonk_distribution.zip in the browser.
+Open a webbrowser, navigate to ``https://<webapp>.scm.azurewebsites.net/ZipDeploy`` and drag vonk_distribution.zip into the browser window.
    This will install the Vonk server as a Web App in Azure.
-   In our example the url is https://vonkserver.scm.azurewebsites.net/ZipDeploy
+   In our example the url is ``https://vonkserver.scm.azurewebsites.net/ZipDeploy``
 #.
 Open an FTP client and connect to the ftp server with the credentials you created in step 3.
-The address of the ftp server can be found on the property page of the Web app.
+The address of the ftp server can be found as the 'FTP HOST NAME' on the Properties page of the Web app.
 #.
 Upload the license file (vonk-trial-license.json) to site/wwwroot.
 Close the ftp connection.
 #.
 Restart the Web App in Azure
 #.
-Open a browser and go to the site https://vonkserver.azurewebsites.net/ .
+Open a browser and go to the site ``https://vonkserver.azurewebsites.net/`` .
 This will show the Vonk home page.

 Change database
 ---------------